chryzsh/DarthSidious/responder/relay.md

 ### Responder with NTLM relay attack

-byt3bl33d3r is a very prominent figure in this area.
-He has written some good guides on this attack.
-Because [b3t3bl33d3r's guide](https://byt3bl33d3r.github.io/practical-guide-to-ntlm-relaying-in-2017-aka-getting-a-foothold-in-under-5-minutes.html) is good I'll try to make it short.
+byt3bl33d3r has written some good guides on this attack.
+See [b3t3bl33d3r's guide](https://byt3bl33d3r.github.io/practical-guide-to-ntlm-relaying-in-2017-aka-getting-a-foothold-in-under-5-minutes.html)

 NetNTLMv2 is microsoft's challenge and response protocol.
 When authenticating to a server the user's hash followed by the server's challenge is used.
 With relaying hashes you simply take the NetNTLMv2 hash you collected and relay it to a set of hosts and hopefully the user\(s\) have administrator access.
 Then you execute a payload and woop de doo you have an admin shell.